Zhouzhuang: Milou Tower

 Once called the De's Tavern, Milou Tower perches next to Zhenfeng Bridge which is at the southwest corner of Zhouzhuang.
 It is famous for being a rallying place of the literators in old times.

 Chengxu Temple

-Standing on Zhongshi Street which is opposite to Puqing Bridge, Chengxu Taoist Temple was built during 1086–1093 of the Song dynasty and also known as Sanctity Hall (Shengtang Hall).
-After several periods of expansion, it is one of the most famous Taoist temples in Wuzhong Region.
+Standing on Zhongshi Street on the opposite side of Puqing Bridge, Chengxu Taoist Temple was built during 1086–1093 of the Song dynasty and also known as Sanctity Hall (Shengtang Hall).
+After several periods of expansion, it became one of the most famous Taoist temples in Wuzhong Region.
 In an area of 1,500 square meters (1,800 square yards), Shengdi and Doumu halls, Yuhuang, Wenchang and Shengdi pavilions are pieces of Taoist architectures.

 Local food

 Wansan pork

 The most famous local food of Zhouzhuang is Wansan pork hock, named after Shen Wansan, the richest man in the late Yuan and early Ming dynasty in Jiangnan.

 Sanwei Glutinous rice balls

 Sanwei Glutinous rice balls are commonly called soup gluten.
 In the area of Jiangnan, rice balls are a delicious dish that every family would make at home.